 "Students said they had felt 'inspired' and I know it will be a pivotal moment in the lives of many who attended."

-The School Of Pharmacy consists of a diverse range of academic staff.
-These range from Practicing Pharmacists and Medicinal Chemists to Pharmacologists.
+The School of Pharmacy consists of a diverse range of academic staff, ranging from Practicing Pharmacists and Medicinal Chemists to Pharmacologists.
 They all contribute to the teaching of our Pharmacy students and are keen to share their expertise with bright young minds and the general public.
-Here are the range of activities that the School of Pharmacy undertake to inspire budding scientists.
-If you would like to know more, get in touch with us via email.
+Here are details of some of the activities that the School of Pharmacy undertake to inspire budding scientists.
+If you would like to know more, please get in touch with us via email.

 - Our academics in the School of Pharmacy offer a range of inspiring talks that can be delivered at secondary schools.
-We are happy to deliver to a wide range of year groups, but these titles are aimed at Years 10-12.
+We are happy to deliver to a wide range of year groups, but these talks are aimed at Years 10-12.

-- Bright Sparks - Ever wondered about the right and left side of your brain?
+- Bright Sparks - Have you ever wondered about the right and left side of your brain?
 Neuroscientist Dr Dallas teamed up with a theatre company to produce an award winning production.

-- If you're currently taking science-based A Levels and are still undecided about your future degree course, come and explore your options at our Alternatives to Medicine Day on Wednesday 19 September.
+If you're currently taking science-based A Levels and are interested in studying a related subject at university, our Alternatives to Medicine Day on Wednesday 18 September will help you explore various degree options.

 - The University of Reading regularly hosts Public Lectures to which the School of Pharmacy have contributed.

 - Reading Science Slam - Watch Reading School of Pharmacy researchers performing to a diverse, non-expert audience in an entertaining, engaging way.

-- We helped to bring the internationally acclaimed Pint of Science Festival to Reading in May 2018.
+- We helped to bring the internationally acclaimed Pint of Science Festival to Reading in May 2018 and 2019.

 We work with industry